404labfr/laravel-impersonate/readme.md

 Route::impersonate();
 ```

-alternatively, you can execute this macro with your `RouteServiceProvider`.
+Alternatively, you can execute this macro with your `RouteServiceProvider`.

 ```php
 namespace App\Providers;